krissyw/CA01---Exploratory-Data-Analysis-India-Pollution-Analysis/README.md

 SPM, RSPM, PM2.5 values are the parameters used to measure the quality of air based on the number of particles present in it.
-Using these values, we are going to identify the air quality over the period of time in different states of India
+Using these values, we are going to identify the air quality over the period of time in different states of India.

-*Download .ipynb file which has data analysis code with notes*
+*Download .ipynb file which has data analysis code with notes.*